hashbangcode/drupal-storybook-talk/src/slides.md

 ## Running Storybook - DDEV

-- To stop DDEV complaining you might also want to add `--no-open` flag the relevant line in the package.json file to prevent the browser opening.
+- To stop DDEV complaining you may want to add <br> `--no-open` flag the relevant line in the `package.json` file to prevent the browser opening.

 ```
   "scripts": {